zzmp/hifi-docs/_api/avatar/properties/MyAvatar.MyAvatar.skeletonModelURL.md

 tags: properties
 ---

-`skeletonModelURL`, a string, returns the URL of the MyAvatar's skeleton's `.fst` file.
+`skeletonModelURL`, a string, returns the URL of the MyAvatar's skeleton's '.fst' file.
 An .fst file is just a text file that gives us information on the model, its textures, blendshape mappings, and skeleton mappings.

 ## Example